1qqru/exocore/_journal/2022-12-superflat-01---foundations-of-otaku-culture.md

 - Takeshi Murakami view on the concept
 - Superflat artists
-- Egoless Internet as potentialization of Superflatness
+- The Concept of Multiplicity in Egoless Internet as potentialization of Superflatness
+- The Milady Experiment